 • Increase clickthrough rate (CTR) and propensity to purchase

-• Shorten overall buyers cycle
+• Shorten the overall buyer's cycle

 Setting up your lead nurturing strategy